Why is this important?

 The same happens with any pension increases as you are liable to pay more tax (but no national insurance).

-If the allowances go up in the Budget, this increases the amount of tax-free pay you can receive before you start paying tax.
+If tax-free allowances go up in the Budget, this increases the amount of pay you can receive before you start paying tax.
 If your tax code ends in the letters L, P or V, your employer can make the adjustments automatically ready for use in the next tax year starting on 6 April.

 If your PAYE tax code includes the letter T or K, HMRC has to calculate a new tax code to send to you and your employer.
 The new code should be in place by 6 April or soon after, but if there is any delay you will receive a tax refund.